zethon/ttvg/README.md

 ### Linux

 I have not tried to build this on Linux but there's no reason it shouldn't work on any distribution that [SFML](http://sfml-dev.org/) supports.
+The build process should be nearly identical to that on Mac (see above).

 ## How to Play